-Going on a Coffee Tour in Costa Rica
+How much Does a Coffee Tour in Costa Rica Cost?

-You can ,make a reservation with them directly or through any hotel or from the tour shops in the center of San Jose.
+You can make a reservation with the places directly or through any hotel or from the tour shops in the center of San Jose.

-Weather you are a coffee drinker or not, I would still recommend that you go on a Coffee plantation tour when visiting Costa Rica.
-Not only will you learn a lot about the process of harvesting coffee but you’ll learn about how coffee is grown as well as how it has impacted the development of this wonderful Central American nation.
+Whether you are a coffee drinker or not, I would still recommend that you go on a Coffee plantation tour when visiting Costa Rica.
+Not only will you learn a lot about the process of harvesting coffee, but you’ll learn about how coffee is grown as well as how it has impacted the development of this wonderful Central American nation.